Last updated: September 13, 2023

-When you activate your Adobe app or when you install updates to the Software, we collect analytics or other electronic network activity information, such as:
+When you activate your Adobe Software or when you install updates to the Software, we collect analytics or other electronic network activity information, such as:

 - your device (manufacturer, model, IP address);

-- the Adobe app (version, date of activation, successful and unsuccessful updates);
+- the Adobe Software (version, date of activation, successful and unsuccessful updates);

-- your product serial number (where this is required before you can start using your product).
+- your product serial number (e.g., where this is required before you can start using your product).

 You can learn more about app activation here [https://helpx.adobe.com/uk/x-productkb/policy-pricing/activate-deactivate-products.html].

 Emails we send you may include a technology (called a web beacon [https://www.adobe.com/privacy/cookies.html#web-beacons]) that collects Analytics or other electronic network activity, such as whether you have received or opened the email, or clicked a link in the email.
 If you do not want us to collect this information, you can opt out of receiving Adobe marketing emails [https://www.adobe.com/privacy/opt-out.html#communication].

 Adobe online advertising

 - Which ads are clicked on; and